BookingSync/hermes-rb/README.md

 13. `distributes_tracing_mapper` - an object responding to `call` method taking one argument (a hash of attributes) that has to return a hash as well.
 This hash will be used for assigning attributes when creating `Hermes::DistributedTrace`.
 The default mapper just returns the original hash.
 You can use it if you want to remove, for example, some sensitive info from the event's body.
 Optional.

 14. `error_notification_service` - an object responding to `capture_exception` method taking one argument (error).
-Used when storing distributed traces, its interface is based on `Raven` from [Sentry Raven](https://github.com/getsentry/sentry-ruby/tree/master/sentry-raven).
+Its interface is based on `Raven` from [Sentry Raven](https://github.com/getsentry/sentry-ruby/tree/master/sentry-raven).
 By default `Hermes::NullErrorNotificationService` is used, which does nothing.
 Optional.

 15. `database_error_handler` - `an object responding to `call` method taking one argument (error).
 Used when storing distributed traces.
 By default it uses `Hermes::DatabaseErrorHandler` which depends on `error_notification_service`, so in most cases, you will probably want to just configure `error_notification_service`.
 Optional.